ArthurYdalgo/DynamicWindowApproach/README.md

 to call for the planning, all of the functions are exposed to the user for both C and Python for no reasons.

+A pthread implementation was added, so that the windows can be calculated in parellel.
+This setting can be turned off if desired.

+A little caveat on this: if the size of the point cloud is small enough, multithreading will make it run slower that it would be without multithreading, and will make a differente for large point cloud (be it obstacles or saturation clouds).
+Plus, it's required for you to have pthread.h library on your machine, regardless of wether or not if you're using it.

 ### Structs and Classes
 If you are using Python bindings, you don't need to use any of these classes except [Config](#config).
 The functions accept built-in or